gyfen/GTA-Lucky-Wheel/README.md

    try to predict where this white area will be (preferably left part but not the edge).
 Or hold ALT+TAB and put the cursor on that area.

-4) Not moving the mouser (and subsequently the cursor), while *in game*, press CAPSLOCK.
+4) Not moving the mouse (and subsequently the cursor), while *in game*, press CAPSLOCK.
 Repeat until the steps below will work for you.

 ![Lucky wheel spin dialogue](https://user-images.githubusercontent.com/63922776/100398641-a3eacd80-3060-11eb-9032-20fa566470df.png "Lucky wheel spin dialogue")